common-nighthawk/go-figure/README.md

 A figure responds to the func Dance, taking two arguments.
 `duration` is the total time the banner will display, in milliseconds.
 `freeze` is the length of time between dance moves (also in ms).
-So, the lower the freeze the faster the dancing.
+Therefore, the lower the freeze the faster the dancing.
 There is no return value.

 `myFigure.Scroll(5000, 800)`